|Certificate in PDP on Prevention and Handling of Unruly and Delinquent Behaviours in Schools|

 Introduction to Juvenile Delinquency and its Prevention

-This course intends to explore how young people and crime has been understood.
+This course intends to explore how juvenile delinquency has been understood and can be prevented.
 Participants will be introduced to the nature and different contexts of juvenile delinquency, specifically in the areas of why and how delinquent behaviours occur and how various social agencies, including school and the criminal justice system, have responded to it.
 In the course, particular emphasis will be put to revisit different social interaction theories in the prevention aspect of juvenile delinquency problems.

 Understanding Juvenile Justice System

 This course aims to build the participants’ understanding of the Legal System in Hong Kong, in relation to the Criminal Justice System, with a major focus on the Juvenile Justice System.
 Course participants will be directed from a broad view of Rule of Law to Rule By Law and then to examine about the definition of law and how it is effected upon general public.
-There will be a thorough discussion about how Hong Kong court functions and the operations of the punitive system in Hong Kong.
-The work of police and how teachers should coordinate in investigation will also be explored.
+There will be an introduction of the functions and operations of the court and the punitive system in Hong Kong.
+The roles and responsibilities of teachers in the related investigation will also be explored.

 Prevailing Juvenile Delinquent Problems in Hong Kong

 This course aims to introduce a broad understanding of prevailing juvenile delinquent problems in Hong Kong to the course participants.
-The course content will be focused on the practical aspect of prevention and handling of selected unruly and delinquent behaviours of youngsters in relation to particular youth problems commonly seen in Hong Kong which includes stealing, violence acts, bullying/cyber bullying, cyber addiction, drug addiction and substance abuse, sex-related problems, suicide, etc. There will also be discussion about teaching related professionals’ misconduct in relation to delinquent crime in Hong Kong and to explain their effect on teacher professionalism.
-The course places emphasis on the analysis on the background, causes and possible solutions for such selected delinquent behaviours, how the social reaction helps to combat the problems.
+The course content will be focused on the practical aspect of prevention and handling of selected unruly and delinquent behaviours of youngsters in relation to particular youth problems commonly seen in Hong Kong which includes stealing, violence acts, bullying/cyber bullying, cyber addiction, drug addiction and substance abuse, sex-related problems, suicide, etc. The course places emphasis on the analysis on the background, causes and possible solutions for such selected unruly and delinquent behaviours, how the social reaction helps to combat the problems.

 Medium of Instruction